dustyw0lf/linc/README.md

 nc -lvnp 1234
 ```

-Find a process' ID or create a process for testing
+Find a process ID or create a process for testing
 ```bash
 sleep 10 &
 ```